-James T. Gillis, Director, President & Chief Executive Officer - Since 1985 Mr. Gillis has been the President of James T. Gillis Management Co.
+James T. Gillis, Chairman of the Board of Directors, Director - Since 1985 Mr. Gillis has been the President of James T. Gillis Management Co.
 Inc., a private company which provides management services to public companies.
 He is the President of Cassidy Gold Corp.

 Christopher J. Wild, P.Eng, Director - Mr. Wild is currently a director of Cassidy Gold Corp.
 Mr. Wild is a Professional Engineer with over 30 years of experience in mining and mineral exploration in North and South America and Africa.
 Mr. Wild earned a Bachelor of Applied Science degree from the University of British Columbia in 1984.
 He subsequently worked for a few major mining companies including Noranda and Minnova (Inmet Mining) before becoming Chief Mine Geologist at Goldstream Mine, north of Revelstoke and then Mount Polley Mine near Likely, British Columbia.
 Mr. Wild has spent the last 10+ years exploring and developing gold, bauxite, and uranium projects in West Africa.
-Recently, Mr. Wild was named Chief Geologist at KGHM International's Ajax Project, near Kamloops, British Columbia.
+Recently, Mr. Wild was named Chief Geologist and Project Manager at KGHM International's Ajax Project, near Kamloops, British Columbia.